Documentation

 If desired, you can enter Kiosk mode (4) to remove any distractions and enter a full screen mode.

 If your subject has a parent and/or children based on its subject composition, you can use the breadcrumb (5) to navigate up towards its parent, or down towards its children.
-When clicking on the arrow, you will see a list of all of the children of this specific subject.
+When clicking on the arrow, you will see a list of all the children of this specific subject.

 Managing subject types